-Finally, we use a standard label smoothing \cite{DBLP:conf/cvpr/SzegedyVISW16} for the categorical feature tokens and we propose Neighborhood label smoothing for the numerical feature targets.
-The latter is based on the intuitive idea that numerical feature values, once discretized, still preserve a total order relation over the elements of the quantized vocabulary, thus, differently from pure categorical features, a small neighborhood of the original value can be computed and used to focus the label smoothing on the most informative part of the value range of that feature.
+Finally, we use a standard Label Smoothing \citep{DBLP:conf/cvpr/SzegedyVISW16} for the categorical feature tokens and we propose Neighborhood Label Smoothing for the numerical feature targets.
+The latter is based on the observation that numerical feature values, once discretized, still preserve a total order relation over the elements of the quantized vocabulary, thus, differently from pure categorical features, a small neighborhood of the original (numerical) value can be computed and used to restrict Label Smoothing on the most informative value range.

 We call our network Unified Transformer for Time-Dependent Heterogeneous Tabular Data (UniTTab), and we show that it consistently outperforms state-of-the-art approaches based on both Deep Learning and more standard Machine Learning techniques for time series of tabular data, often with a large margin.
 In our experiments, we use different common benchmarks and we additionally use a private dataset we collected in collaboration with a private financial institute.
-It is a dataset composed of millions of real bank account transactions spanning over 2 years, and it represents a real life scenario, in which the transaction history of a given account is highly variable and with an heterogeneous internal structure.
+It is a dataset composed of millions of real bank account transactions spanning over 2 years, and it represents a real life scenario, in which the transaction history of a given account is highly variable and different transactions of the same time series can have a different internal row structure.